 Sometimes you want to do more than just hurt a target, you want to disarm them, knock them down, or knock them back.
-The success cost of these effects is dependent on the situation, but is usually an increase of 1 or 2.
-These effects must be decided on before a roll is made.
+The cost of these effects is dependent on the situation, but is usually 1 or 2 successes.

 Example: Officer Locke has shot Guns Moran in the leg.
 Moran is on an angled roof and holding a big bag of money.
-The GM decides that, given the location of the hit, the weight of the package Moran is holding and the unstable footing, that no cost is needed.
+The GM decides that, given the location of the hit, the weight of the package Moran is holding and the unstable footing, that the cost is 0.
 Moran takes a fall if Locke's player wants him to.

 Example 2: Moran has just hit Locke in the arm with a club and wants to disarm him.
-There are no extenuating circumstances, so the judge decides it will cost 1 point.
+There are no extenuating circumstances, so the judge decides it will cost 1 success.

 Example 3: Moran tries to do the same to the rifle Locke's teammate O'Mally is holding.
-The GM decides it will cost 2 points, since O'Mally is holding on strongly with both hands.
+The GM decides it will take 2 successes, since O'Mally is holding on strongly with both hands.